 Global Innovations in Good Work

 Innovations are emerging worldwide to address the challenges of a rapidly changing future of work.
-Together with the Autodesk Foundation, we are developing a global mapping of innovations to help deepen and scale their impact.
+Together with the Autodesk Foundation, we have developed a European mapping of innovations to help deepen and scale their impact.

-We believe entrepreneurship can make a significant contribution towards addressing future of work challenges.
-There are already many innovations in this space – from training programmes that teach workers at risk of automation how to code, to new unions experimenting with digital organising, to FinTech start-ups providing workers in the gig economy with access to sick pay.
+Explore our directory to discover the variety of innovations tackling future of work challenges – from training programmes that teach workers at risk of automation how to code, to new unions experimenting with digital organising, to FinTech start-ups providing workers in the gig economy with access to sick pay.

-To leverage the contribution of entrepreneurship and create opportunities for sustained collective impact, we will be developing the groundwork for a diverse global network, working to tackle the most pressing issues related to economic security and labour-market transforming technologies.
-For more about our network-building activities and how you can get involved, see our Good Work Guild.
+To leverage the contribution of entrepreneurship and create opportunities for sustained collective impact, we will be launching a global network, working to tackle the most pressing issues related to economic security and labour-market transforming technologies.
+For more about our network-building activities, see our Good Work Guild.

 Funders and partners

 Explore findings from our research

 This report explores trends shaping the future of work in Sub-Saharan Africa and examines the challenges that countries in the region need to address to ensure all workers are able to access good work.

 In this paper we consider how future of work trends are playing out in the in manufacturing and construction sectors across Europe.